leozhao0709/Web/web_note/angular/form_reactive.md

 -   You can also create your own sync/async validator.
 Checking above example.
 -   When you use `<form>` element, all other ng related property within `<form>` will be something like `[***Name] = "'key'"`
 -   You can also use `[formControl]="yourControl"`, but this is not within a `<form>` element.
 Always just bind with an `<input>`.
 And then you can use your `this.yourControl.valueChanges` observable.
+-   If you don't bind template with your ts formGroup, then you will get `No provider for ControlContainer` error.